tudorz23/ServerClientApp/readme.md

 and sends a response to the requester.
 If accepted, a new `pollfd` entry is added to the `poll_fds` vector and `poll()` starts checking it too for events.
-If the client already existed but was reconnecting, the server would only update it status as connected and set the new file descriptor, also adding the new `pollfd` entry.
+If the client already existed but was reconnecting, the server would only update its status as connected and set the new file descriptor, also adding the new `pollfd` entry.
 * The subscriber then also enters an infinite loop of polling events, only from stdin and from the TCP socket.